doomvox/raku-study/README.md

 The upcoming meeting schedule:

-(The originally scheduled Jan 19th meeting has been canceled.)

 * Sunday, Jan 26, 2025

 We start at 1 pm Pacific time, and typically finish by 5pm.